kuhlaid/deno/readme.markdown

-# DenoJS on Alpine
+# DenoJS in RHEL OpenShift

-Simple dockerfile to create an alpine-based deno container.
-It's based on the alpine-gcc build from frolvlad/alpine-glibc.
+Simple dockerfile to create an RHEL-based deno container.
+It's based on lsmoura/deno.

 ## Usage

-Just do a `docker-run --rm lsmoura/deno` and you should get a welcome message!
+Just do a `docker-run --rm kuhlaid/openshift-deno` and you should get a welcome message!

-If you want to run any js/ts file that resides on your current folder, you can do so like this: `docker run --rm -v $(pwd):/app lsmoura/deno run somefile.ts`.
+If you want to run any js/ts file that resides on your current folder, you can do so like this: `docker run --rm -v $(pwd):/app kuhlaid/openshift-deno run somefile.ts`.

 Lastly, if you want to create your own self-container application that resides on the current folder, you can use this as a base image, and a Dockerfile like so:

 ```
-FROM lsmoura/deno:1.0.3
+FROM kuhlaid/openshift-deno:1.0.3

 COPY . ./